tarwn/lessthandot-hugo/blogs/content/posts/2010-04-02-getting-the-physical-device-name-and-bac.md

 ---
 There was a need to create a job that would take the last backup from one server and restore it on another server every day at 5 AM.
 There are a couple of things you need to know before you do that; some of these things are: permissions, what is the file name of the last backup, are there any jobs that need to be stopped and disabled before you restore etc etc.

 This post will focus on getting the physical name for the last backup for a database.
-Let&#8217;s look at some code.
+Let's look at some code.

 Create a test database